HealthReact Privacy Policy

 - server monitoring,

-- backup and recovery procedures,
+- encrypted backup and recovery procedures,

 - restricted administrative access,